The EC Artists' Library: Background

-On July 23, 2011, Gary Groth, president at Fantagraphics Books, announced during the company panel at San Diego Comic-Con that Fantagraphics had established an agreement with William M. Gaines Agent, Inc. to publish the EC Comic Library starting in 2012, with the aim to reintroduce the EC stories to new contemporary readers.
-The reprint run would feature all the EC comic material with the exception of MAD comics, whose rights belonged to another owner.
+On July 23, 2011, Gary Groth, president of Fantagraphics Books, announced during the Fantagraphics panel at San Diego Comic-Con that Fantagraphics had established an agreement with William M. Gaines Agent, Inc. to publish The EC Artists' Library starting in 2012, with the aim to reintroduce the EC stories to new contemporary readers. with the exception of MAD, whose rights belonged to another owner.
 Fantagraphics' publication would become the first EC Comics collection arranged by artist.

 Format

 Volumes of the series have been published in hardcover format measuring 7.25 inches × 10.25 inches (185 mm × 261 mm) and are printed in black-and-white.
-The books have been designed by Jacob Covey and each volume contains between 200 and 250 pages including the comics and extras.
+The books are edited by J. Michael Catron and were initially designed by Jacob Covey.
+Subsequent designers have followed Covey's design format.
+Each volume contains between 200 and 250 pages including the comics and extras.
 Individual volumes are also available bundled in a boxed set of four.